 Indian Candy is a wonderfully versatile hard-cured salmon product.
 It is great as an appetizer or a high-protein snack.
 Great on the trail as well, but watch out for bears – they love it too!

-This process extends the amount of time the fish can be stored in the refrigerator.
-Traditionally small salmon, such as Coho or Sockeye, are used in this process.
-For a flavour twist add some genuine maple syrup to the salt/sugar mixture.
+This process extends the amount of time you can store the fish in the refrigerator.
+Traditionally people use small salmon, such as Coho or Sockeye, in this process.
+For a flavour twist, add some genuine maple syrup to the salt/sugar mixture.

 - Salmon fillets

 - brown sugar